cuMF/cumf_als/README.md

 	make clean build

-To see debug message, such as run-time in each step, type:
+To see debug message, such as the run-time of each step, type:

 	make clean debug